Here’s Why We Are Having So Little Sex

 If you are one of the people enjoying copious amounts of sex, you might be surprised to learn that sex is on the decline.
-If you are one of the people for whom sex has decline, you might be pleased to learn that you are not alone.
+If you are one of the people for whom sex has declined, you might be pleased to learn that you are not alone.
 Time explores why it is we are having so little sex.

 “If Matt’s story sounds familiar to you, you are not alone.
 Americans are not having sex.
 They’re not having sex in droves.
 According the General Social Survey, a profile of American behavior that has been gathered by the National Opinion Research Council at the University of Chicago since 1972, the fraction of people getting it on at least once a week fell from 45% in 2000 to 36% in 2016.
 One study of the GSS data showed that more than twice as many millennials were sexually inactive in their early 20s than the prior generation was.
 And the sharpest drop was the most recent, in the years 2014 to 2016.”